Midblyte/tmnetbot/README.md

 # Special thanks

-To @gpicc, who agreed to make it open source
+To [gpicc](https://about.me/GiulioPiccinno), who agreed to make it open source.

 # License